paulatcalaxy/CreatorApplicationWhitelists/README.md

 ## Introduction

-When visting a 3rd party applictation that claims to be selling an asset purported to be from a Creator, Fans must be able to verify the authenticity of that application, and so the asset.
+When visting a 3rd party application that claims to be selling an asset or service from a particular Creator, Fans must be able to verify the authenticity of that application, and so the asset or service.

 One mechanism for giving Fans this confidence is to allow each Creator to manage and publish an application whitelist of approved applications.
-Once an application was added to a Creator's whitelist (presuming some offline business deal), Fans considering buying some asset via that application would be able to query the whitelist to determine if the application was approved.
+Once an application was added to a Creator's whitelist (presuming some offline business deal), Fans considering buying some asset from the corresponding Creator via that application would be able to 'query' the whitelist to determine if the application was approved.

 Importantly, it must be possible for an application to be removed from a Creator's whitelist when appropriate - as determined by the Creator.